-How to Get a Federal Sentence Reduced
+How to Get a Federal Sentence Reduced: 5 Ways

 What’s the best way to leverage federal sentence reduction programs to your benefit?
-Hire an experienced criminal defense lawyer who knows the law and can help identify legal ways to reduce your sentence.
+First, hire an experienced criminal defense lawyer who knows the law and can help identify legal ways to reduce your sentence.
 With over 100 federal sentencing guidelines to cover, a knowledgeable lawyer may find one or more that apply to your case and advocate for you in court.
 Learning how to get a sentence reduced when you’re facing federal prison time isn’t easy, but it starts with hiring the best criminal defense lawyer for the job.